rillonline/writing/kearsarge/kearsarge.md

 ## Chapter 13

-investigator Ronnie Camberwell's Case Notes for ## Chapter 12

-Kearsarge is dead.

-her body was found in the intersection of Fifth and elm in the River District.

-Police chief Troy Camberwell asked me to investigate her death.
-I am awaiting a review of my contract to-see if i can do this.
-Dad does not think i will garner much press attention, especially when the Olympics conclude and the sports world moves on.
-I am not so sure.
-My association with Captain Star Runner is a juicy enough story and could certainly be blown all out of proportion.

 While I waited at the police station, the autopsy bots analyzed Kearsarge's body for a cause of death.
 They concluded she died of a heart attack but what, if anything, had brought it on was in determined.